harn205/Database-modeling-ETL-with-Airflow-on-Docker/README.md

 I created a PostgreSQL database via Google Cloud SQL based on the ER-diagram that I designed by cleaning the data with Pandas and using PostgreSQL syntax to create and insert tables for each file in the dataset also assigned the **primary key** and **foreign key** for each table.

 ![database](images/database.PNG)

+## STEP 3: ETL Data pipeline  automated by Airflow on Docker
+Using Docker compose to run Apache/Airflow on my local machine to automate the data extraction, transformation, and loading stages.